 There’s no need to sacrifice your style come bedtime, either.
 Treat yourself to some nursing pyjamas to simplify night feeds.
 These include secret supports that can be unhooked like a regular maternity bra to feed your little one with minimum fuss.

-Your boobs will be back to their former size before you know it.
+Your breasts will be back to their former size before you know it.
 In the meantime, moisturize them regularly (after a bath or shower is best) to keep the skin supple and avoid stretch marks.
 If your nipples become chapped or sore speak to your pharmacist about a specialist cream.